arunissun/EAP_trigger_IFRC/README.md

 Downloads GloFAS ensemble forecast data from the Copernicus Climate Data Store.

 **What it does:**
-- Connects to CDS API using credentials from `~/.cdsapirc`
+- Connects to EWDS API using credentials from `~/.cdsapirc`
 - Downloads 30-day ensemble forecasts (51 ensemble members)
 - Retrieves data for configured country bounding boxes
 - Saves daily GRIB2 files to `data/{country}/ensemble_forecast/`